-(To be continued) -1616 19th St., N. E. Roanoke, Va.
+-1616 19th St., N. E. Roanoke, Va.

-MONEY FOR NEW CHURCH BUILDINGS By Ronny F. Wade
+MONEY FOR NEW CHURCH BUILDINGS

 Something needs to be done about our system of building church houses.
 Scarcely a month passes but what we receive one to several appeals for help on a church building.
 Many places are so covered with debts of their own that they are unable to help.
 As a preacher, I can sympathize with all concerned.
 I have personally tried to borrow money from conventional sources with which to build church houses.
 I know the difficulties one encounters.
-On the other hand, I have labored at places where brethren bore the full responsbility of a new meeting house without asking for outside help.
+On the other hand, I have labored at places where brethren bore the full responsiblity of a new meeting house without asking for outside help.
 Thus, when an appeal came along, regardless of how much they wanted to help, they were just not able.
 Because of the many problems involved, this issue was discussed at a recent business meeting in Lebanon, Mo.
 Our decision is as follows:

-1. To contact the entire brotherhood through this journal, with the following proposals.
+I. To contact the entire brotherhood through this journal, with the following proposals.

-2. A group of individual Christians form or organize a credit union or savings institution.
-(This is not to be done by any church, nor is it a part of any church, individuals only).

-3. This savings institution to be organized in acthem on the ground of their denominational peculiarties; cordance with the laws of the State of Mo.
-(We have and consequently, God having appointed preaching as already checked into the legal aspects of this and it can be done).

-4. Those who save money to receive a current rate of 4% interest compounded semi-annually.
-5. Loans be made to any deserving congregation at a rate of 6%.

-records efficiently.

-9. If you are interested in such a venture, that you let us know immediately so that we can look into the details further.

-10. That you also tell us how much you would be willing to invest at 4% interest and whether or not you would be a regular saver.

-proposal.

-vou.
+- 2. A group of individual Christians form or organize a credit union or savings institution.
+(This is not to be done by any church, nor is it a part of any church, individuals only). - 3.
+This savings institution to be organized in accordance with the laws of the State of Mo.
+(We have already checked into the legal aspects of this and it can be done). - 4.
+Those who save money to receive a current rate of 4% interest compounded semi-annually. - 5.
+Loans be made to any deserving congregation at a rate of 6%. - 6.
+Each one who saves will have his account insured by the F. D. I. C. up to \$10,000 per account. - 7.
+A board of directors be set up to supervise all loans and see that all land titles are in order, etc. - 8.
+That a Secretary-Treasurer be hired to keep records efficiently. - 9.
+If you are interested in such a venture, that you let us know immediately so that we can look into the details further. - 10.
+That you also tell us how much you would be willing to invest at 4% interest and whether or not you would be a regular saver. - 11.
+Also, tell us of any congregations who might be in need of a loan in the near future. - And, finally, what you think in general of this proposal.

+We ask that you not treat this lightly, but that you give it serious consideration, and then let us hear from you.